Lemoncode/react-typescript-samples/hooks/13_LoginForm/Readme.md

 In this sample we are going to implement a basic login page, that will redirect the user to another page whenever the login has completed successfully.

-We will attempt to create a realistic layout, in order to keep simplicity we will break it into subcomponents and perform some refactor in order to make the solution more maintenable.
+We will attempt to create a realistic layout, in order to keep simplicity we will break it into subcomponents and perform some refactor in order to make the solution more maintainable.

-We will take a startup point sample 12 ReactRouter:
+We will take a starting point the sample 12 ReactRouter:

 ## Steps